 How Does Reckless Driving Cause Accidents?

-- Reckless driving on the part of the other driver does not change the compensation you receive.
-The insurance company will typically base the compensation you receive for an accident off of the extent of your injuries, any damage to your vehicle and personal possessions, and the coverage offered by the driver’s insurance policy.
+An at-fault driver convicted of reckless driving does not change the compensation you receive.
+The insurance company will typically base the compensation you receive for an accident on the extent of your injuries, any damage to your vehicle and personal possessions, and the coverage offered by the driver’s insurance policy.
 The driver’s behavior at the time of the accident does not change the compensation you have the right to seek, nor will it change the way the insurance company interacts with you.